ronnydeng67/Car-Picker/README.md

 ## Background

 Car Picker is a data visualization web application that provide car suggestions to user based on the user's preferences.
-Perform a car search by features/criteria most vital to the users, disvover new cars for users accourding to user's selections.
+Perform a car search by features/criteria most vital to the users, discover new cars for users according to user's selections.

 - Preferences page: